Create a build package

 - Commit your changed files with following message: “// Changelog [version]”

-5. Push your work into a build branch
+3. Push your work into the build branch

 The build branch helps other people verify your work, and allows the base branch to continue receiving merges while your build is being validated.